Anthony Davis has 39 and Lakers rout the Blazers 136-113. - WHIZ News

 It was the first meeting of the season between friends James and Carmelo Anthony.
 The two shared a quick hug on the court just before tipoff.

-Anthony hadn’t played in the league for more than a year when the Blazers signed him on Nov.
-19 to a non-guaranteed contract.

-Earlier Friday the Trail Blazers guaranteed the deal to keep the 10-time All-Star on the roster through the rest of the season.
+Anthony scored 15 points after the Trail Blazers guaranteed the 10-time All-Star’s contract for the the rest of the season earlier Friday.

-Anthony has meshed well in Portland, assuming a starting role and averaging 16.9 points and 5.9 rebounds in his eight games before finishing with 15 points against Los Angeles.

 Portland (9-14) got off to a slow start this season but had won four of its last five games, including Wednesday night’s 127-116 victory over the Sacramento Kings.

 The Lakers (20-3) were coming off a 121-96 rout of the Jazz in Salt Lake City on Wednesday.
-It was the second of a back-to-back.
+Davis had 26 points in that one.

+“We have our mind set on something special.
+In order to reach that goal we have to stay in the moment and go game by game,” Davis said.
+“We take every game personal.
+We want to go out there and be the best team.”

 Anthony followed up a layup and a free throw with a 3-pointer to pull the Blazers ahead 18-17 midway through the first quarter.
 The Lakers led 39-34 after the period, led by Davis with 15 points.